Rize | Healing Childhood Trauma

 One particularly important aspect of Mariama’s therapeutic work is to tell her story.
 To stop treating it as something shameful.
 To release it from the confines of the deep basement of her psyche.
 And in so doing, reassigning the guilt and shame for what happened onto the perpetrator.

 The perpetrator, by the way, got Alzheimer’s disease and died some years ago.
 Sweet justice?
 Or, did he get off the hook too easily?
 Did he make himself sick out of self-hatred for what he was?
-I don’t know these answers, but I do know he’s not here to be confronted and face criminal justice for his actions.
+I don’t know these answers, but I do know he’s not here to be confronted and face justice for his crimes.

 Mariama and I have talked for years about the possibility of making a film about what she went through.
 And finally it seemed the time was right.
 She was ready to talk about it.
 And I was ready to record her testimony.